The Vermont Statutes Online

 (10) To construct, maintain, and operate electric transmission and distribution lines along, upon, under, and across publicly owned land and public thoroughfares, including all roads, highways, streets, alleys, bridges, and causeways in the manner provided by chapters 71, 73, and 75 of this title.

-(11) To become a member of one or more other cooperatives formed under this chapter or under the laws of another state or the District of Columbia, to own all or part-ownership interest in a domestic or foreign corporation, and to hold all or part-ownership in a partnership, joint venture, or other entity, provided that such stock or other ownership interest shall be limited to entities with business purposes or operations which are consistent with the purposes set out in section 3001a of this title for which a cooperative may be organized and which will provide products or services to members of the cooperative.
+(11) To become a member of one or more other cooperatives formed under this chapter or under the laws of another state or the District of Columbia, to own all or part-ownership interest in a domestic or foreign corporation, and to hold all or part-ownership in a partnership, joint venture, or other entity, provided that such stock or other ownership interest shall be limited to entities with business purposes or operations that are consistent with the purposes set out in section 3001a of this title for which a cooperative may be organized and that will provide products or services to members of the cooperative.

 (12) To conduct its business and exercise its powers within or outside this State.